kaaproject/mqtt-client-python/examples/linux_sys_scan/README.md

 export ENDPOINT_TOKEN="YOUR_ENDPOINT_TOKEN"
 ```

-Now you can launch the program, and hopefully, you will start receiving data.
+Now you can launch the program with `python3 main.py`, and hopefully, you will start receiving data.

 ## Executing Commands